 Our speech and language therapists can work with a child who has a learning disability to increase their speech, language and communication skills to the best of their ability in order to increase their daily functioning.

 What exactly is learning disability?

-Learning disability is the term used to describe neurological variances in the brain that affects processing, understanding and using information.
-This limits a child’s ability to learn and progress in various areas of development.
 Children with learning disability experience difficulties or delay in one or more areas of development such as cognitive, play, physical, emotional and speech and language development.

 The severity of learning disability can range from mild, moderate, severe or profound.
 Functioning and difficulties experienced by the child can vary according to the severity of the disability.
-Some children who have a more mild learning disability can grow up to live independent lives with the right support.
+Some children who have mild learning disability can grow up to live independent lives with the right support.
 A child with a profound or multiple learning disability may need help with day to day activities such as eating or getting dressed throughout life.

 What causes learning disability?

 Learning disability is caused when the brain is affected while is developing this can be before during or after birth while the child is still young.

 It is estimated that that there are 286,000 children aged 0-17 living in the UK with a learning disability.

 We provide services to special needs schools.
 Your school will be provided with an enthusiastic speech and language therapist that is able to dedicate part of their time to improving speech, language and communication outcomes for the pupils throughout the special needs setting.